Do greyhounds make good pets?

 What gender makes a better pet, male or female?

-Both!
 It depends on what kind of dog you are looking for.
 We tend to match greyhounds to homes based on the individual personality of the dog and the adopter’s requirements rather than gender.
-We have placed approximately equal numbers of males and females into homes.
 There is no hard and fast rule as to whether you should get a male (if you already have a female) and vice versa.
 We have many happy families living with two female dogs, two male dogs, one of each, or an uneven mix of genders.
 It all depends on the dogs’ personalities, which is why we offer all adopters a trial period before finalising any paperwork.

 How much should I feed my greyhound?